Best Ways to Stream FS1 Without Cable

 One thing’s for sure - your wallet will thank you for cutting the cord.
 With prices starting as low as $5.99 per month, streaming is not just the future of TV - it’s the smarter, more affordable way to watch today.

-The period from late November (Black Friday) through Cyber Monday is prime time for streaming deals.
+The period from January through late May is prime time for streaming deals.
 Why?

-Live-TV + streaming services often offer discounts, trial periods, or reduced first-months to lock in new subscribers now.
+Live-TV + streaming services often offer discounts, trial periods, or reduced first-months to lock in new subscribers during the colder months when TV viewership is at its highest.

-If you act in this window, you can secure a better price before potential hikes in 2026.
+If you act in this winter window, you can secure a better price before potential platform price hikes later in 2026.

-Many people bail on cable earlier in the year, so those switching now benefit from gear deals too (streaming devices, smart TVs) that amplify value.
+Many people re-evaluate their budgets and bail on expensive cable bills at the start of the year, so those switching now benefit from aggressive New Year and winter promos that amplify value.

 If you’re thinking of ditching legacy cable and going full streaming (or upgrading your streaming setup), this is a smart time to lock in.
 Let’s dig into the three services.